amilkey1/SMC/README.md

   - the program will read in the species newick topology and draw branch lengths from the species tree prior

-  - if no newick is specified, the program will begin by sampling from the species tree prior
   - if both gene and species newicks are specified, the program will calculate the coalescent likelihood for the species tree given those gene trees and exit

+start_from_species_tree_prior: specify the program is to start by sampling from the species tree prior
+  - do not specify any newicks if using this option

+start_from_gene_tree_prior: specify the program is to start by sampling from the gene tree prior
+  - do not specify any newicks if using this option

 niterations: specify the number of times the program should alternate between filtering the gene trees and species trees
   - 1 iteration = estimate species trees and then estimate gene trees (or vice versa, depending on whether the program is started with species trees or gene trees)